apache/apisix-website/blog/en/blog/2023/01/02/accessing_apisix-dashboard_from_everywhere_with_keycloak_authentication.md

 sudo systemctl restart keycloak
 ```

-# Apisix api gateway
+# APISIX api gateway

 ## Addresses for apisix-dashboard

-The address used is the exsternal address o the **hsrv** machine
+The address used is the external address o the **hsrv** machine

 In the **"/etc/hosts"** file of any machine accessing the cluster through the nginx reverse proxy add the line
 ```